-(1) The amounts in the "Stock Awards" column for 2021 consist of PSUs and RSUs granted in 2021 under our equity and incentive plan, with the exception of Mr. Dirks who did not receive any grants of equity awards during 2021 (see footnote 3 below regarding the amount in "Stock Awards" column for Mr. Dirks).
+- (2) The amounts in the "Stock Awards" column for 2022 consist of PSUs and RSUs granted in 2022 under our equity and incentive plan.
 The amounts shown do not reflect compensation actually received by the NEO.
-Rather, the amounts shown for awards granted in 2021 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
-All other assumptions used to calculate the expense amounts shown for 2021 are set forth in Note 14 to the 2021 Consolidated Financial Statements in the Company's Annual Report on Form 10-K for 2021.
+Rather, the amounts shown for awards granted in 2022 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
+All other assumptions used to calculate the expense amounts shown for 2022 are set forth in Note 14 to the 2022 Consolidated Financial Statements in the Company's Annual Report on Form 10-K for 2022.
 Each PSU is equal to the value of one share of our common stock.
 Dividend equivalents will be credited upon the achievement of the applicable performance goals and during the vesting periods, and will be paid (in cash) only if these performance goals are achieved and all other requirements tied to the payment of the PSUs are satisfied.
 The PSUs and accrued dividends will be settled as of the end of the one-year vesting period that follows a two-year performance period to the extent that the applicable performance goals have been achieved and the applicable vesting requirements have been satisfied.
 The values of the PSUs as of the grant date at maximum level of achievement for Mses.
 Antonello and Brown and Messrs.
-Paquette, Laws, and Shaw, were \$1,199,778, \$486,518, \$786,838, \$337,860, and \$486,518, respectively.
+Paquette, Laws, and Shaw were \$1,860,786, \$634,451, \$972,960, \$549,317, \$717,558, respectively.
 The RSUs are units each of which is equal to the value of one share of our common stock, and vest as to 25% of the units on March 15th of the first calendar year following the date of grant, and then on each of the next three anniversaries of that date.
-Dividend equivalents will be credited during the vesting periods, but will be paid (in cash) only
+Dividend equivalents will be credited during the vesting periods but will be paid (in cash) only if the applicable vesting requirements are satisfied.
+For more information regarding these awards, see the Grants of Plan-Based Awards table on page 41. - (3) The Non-Equity Incentive Plan Compensation in this table reflects the annual cash incentive bonus, if any, earned under this program by each of our NEOs with respect to 2022, which was paid in the first quarter of 2023.